Let's start at the top. What is stamp duty?

 It never hurts to see what is out there.

-PS: A big thank you to Tim Swallow, an attorney at Appleby, Cayman Islands.#Building #Buyer #Community #Investing #Sell #Tips #Trends
+PS: A big thank you to Tim Swallow, an attorney at Appleby, Cayman Islands.#Building #Buyer #Community #Investing #Seller #Tips #Trends